Senryoku/VulkanExp/README.md

    - Optimise probe placement (not sure how yet! try moving them out of the walls (i.e. when not receiving light?), but having an offset seems rather complicated)
    - More refined probes state (rn they're "Off", "On"), maybe re-introduce the reduce refresh-rate state?
    - Light leaks.
 Especially visible in the sun temple.
 May not be a direct consequence of the statistical nature of the probes visibility term: Walls in the sun temple are simply too thin.
- - Synchronisation.
-"Works on my machine", probably nowhere else because it seems I really struggle with understanding how synchronisation works in vulkan (But I'm pretty good at crashing the sync. validation layers)
  - Some sort of (small scale) AO

 ### Improvements